 In Conversation: Founding Member Andrea Colangelo Reflects on 25 Years with Family Reach

 Embracing growth has become second nature for the team at Family Reach.
-In the past two years alone we’ve nearly doubled in staff size, expanded our all-encompassing Financial Treatment Program, and helped 16% more families in 2020 than 2019 thanks to our generous community.
+In the past two years alone we’ve nearly doubled in staff size, expanded our all-encompassing services, and helped 16% more families in 2020 than 2019 thanks to our generous community.

 As any small nonprofit grows, there’s a worry that the original core values will get lost in the bright lights.
 Here at Family Reach, we’re lucky to have organization founders who embedded a love and passion into our mission that will never fade.
 In fact, many of our founding members are still involved to this day.